vapor-ware/synse-docs/docs/server/developer/debugging.md

 ## Debug Mode

 By default, Synse Server runs with logging set at `DEBUG` level.
-To run it at `INFO` mode, you can either set `#!yaml logging: info` in the Synse Server configuration YAML, or you can set it via environment variable, e.g. `SYNSE_LOGGING=info`.
+To run it at `INFO` level, you can either set `#!yaml logging: info` in the Synse Server configuration YAML, or you can set it via environment variable, e.g. `SYNSE_LOGGING=info`.

 This can be set for `docker run`